 Being offered sensitive or confidential information about a tender.

-You should never accept such offers and they should always be reported to your manager, the Group Head of Security, your local People Funcion or Legal Function, a Compliance Officer or through Safecall.
+You should never accept such offers and they should always be reported to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Being asked to participate in price rigging with a competitor.